 Health plan design is a leading cause of nondiscrimination test failures.
 For example, only allowing certain groups of employees, such as salaried or management, to participate in the plan, or having different plan eligibility requirements for different employee groups, can be problematic.
 Different eligibility requirements can include factors such as waiting periods or employment start dates.

-When plan benefits or contribution rates vary based on employment classification – e.g., if managers pay lower premiums or receive benefits that other employees don’t – the plan will fail the discrimination test.
+When plan benefits or contribution rates vary based on employment classification, the plan will fail the discrimination test.
+An example would be if managers pay lower premiums or receive benefits that other employees don’t.
 Offering separate health plans for different groups of employees is also a violation.

 Self-insured health plans can pass the nondiscrimination test in three different ways: